squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

     format string that is used for the URL of the post.
 The following placeholders are currently supported:

-    - `date`: Replaced with the post's date, as configured in [`post_url_date_format`][post_url_date_format].
+    - `date` – Replaced with the post's date, as configured in [`post_url_date_format`][post_url_date_format].

-    - `slug`: Replaced with a slug generated from the post's title.
+    - `slug` – Replaced with a slug generated from the post's title.

-    - `file`: Replaced with the post's file name.
+    - `file` – Replaced with the post's file name.

     === ":material-link: blog/2022/:material-dots-horizontal:/"